BitMiracle/Docotic.Pdf.Samples/Samples/Text/OcrAndExtractText/README.md

 If your documents contain text in language(s) other than English, then make sure to provide [Language Data Files for Tesseract 3.04/3.05](https://github.com/tesseract-ocr/tessdata/tree/3.04.00) for the language(s) of your document.

-Also ensure that you have [Visual Studio 2015 x86 & x64 runtimes](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed
+Also ensure that you have [Visual Studio 2015 x86 & x64 runtimes](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed.